2U1/TigDA/README.md

 # TigDA

-This repository contains the official code for "Enhancing Discriminative Ability among Similar Classes with Guidance of Text-Image Correlation for Unsupervised Domain Adaptation" (IJCNN 2023)
+This repository contains the official code for <br>
+"Enhancing Discriminative Ability among Similar Classes with Guidance of Text-Image Correlation for Unsupervised Domain Adaptation" (IJCNN 2023)

 The codes are based on mmsegmentation